elliotjharper/vscode-nuget-package-manager/README.md

   - Shows when the same package is used by multiple projects (potentially with different versions)
   - **Highlights version conflicts in red** when the same package has different versions across projects
   - **Interactive version resolution**: Click on any conflicted version to standardize that version across all projects
+  - **Bulk package updates**: Update all matching packages (from search filter) to a chosen version across all projects
   - **Consistent confirmation dialogs**: Custom webview dialogs with scrollable project lists for all confirmations
   - Real-time search filtering across package names, versions, and projects